GitStearis/news-feed/README.md

 * It must be an application that gathers news from an official resource;
 * Suggested source - [onliner.by](https://www.onliner.by/);
 * 3-4 tabs with different themes;
-* News articles are represented by title, image, description and link;
+* News articles are represented by title, image, description and link.

 ## Details